-Full numerical results of the inversion are available in the files inv1.dat, inv2.dat, inv2c.dat, inv3.dat, inv4.dat, located in the folder INVERT.
+Full numerical results of the inversion are available in the files inv1.dat, inv2.dat, inv2.dat, inv2.dat, inv3.dat, inv4.dat, located in the INVERT folder.
 For a detailed explanation, the readme files of the ISOLA Fortran guide should be consulted (see below).
 Most often, simpler output (that provided in the Plotting form) is sufficient.

 Finally the user has the option to plot the MT inversion results along with selected polarities (Fig. 17) in order to check validity of the inversion.
 A few files need to be updated for this option.
 Namely the station.dat file has to be manually edited to assign the observed polarities per stations.
-This can be done within the GUI by_pressing Input Polarities after which the station.dat file opens in an editor.
+This can be done within the GUI by pressing Input Polarities after which the station.dat file opens in an editor.
 The other two files that need to be created are onemech.dat and moremech.dat that the user has to create in the POLARITY folder.
-The onemech.dat contains data to be shown in red (e.g. the solution from ISOLA), while moremech.dat can include, for comparison, several other solutions (e.g. those from several agencies).
-The polarity plotting is still under heavy development.
-Present version needs some knowledge of the ISOLA Fortran manual.
-In particular, the mentioned files should share the same format as that of the output file INV2.DAT.
+The onemech.dat contains data to be shown in red (e.g. the solution from ISOLA), while moremech.dat can include, for comparison, several other solutions (e.g. those from international agencies).
+The two files can be constructed automatically by the ISOLA-GUI by pressing Edit \mech files, the GUI will check the INVERT folder for results (the INV2.DAT file), prepare the two files based on the inversion results and copy them to POLARITY folder.
+Then it will open the files in an editor and the user can make changes if he wishes, e.g. add another solution in moremech.dat.